tipoqueno/UI-Design/README.md

 - [Designing a VUI – Voice User Interface](https://www.toptal.com/designers/ui/designing-a-vui) - VUIs are helping to improve all kinds of different user experiences, and some believe that voice will power 50% of all searches by 2020.

+- [Gestalt principles in UI design](https://medium.muz.li/gestalt-principles-in-ui-design-6b75a41e9965) - How to become a master manipulator of Visual Communication.

 <sup>[back to table of contents](#user-content-contents)</sup>